-1. Introduction
+1. Introduction:

-Safeguarding is core business for Fight for Peace.
-We acknowledge our duty of care to safeguard and promote the welfare of children and young people and are committed to ensuring that safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice across the youth and sport sectors.
-Safeguarding adds value to all elements of our work and supports our ability to contribute to improved outcomes for young people and to promoting their ability to respond positively in the face ofadversity.
+Safeguarding is a core business for Fight for Peace.
+We acknowledge our duty of care to safeguard and promote the welfare of all members, including young adults who may be additionally vulnerable or at risk.
+Fight for Peace is committed to ensuring that safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice across the youth and sport sectors.
+Safeguarding adds value to all elements of our work and supports our ability to contribute to improved outcomes for everyone involved in our activities and programmes, including our staff and volunteers.

 All staff and volunteers at Fight for Peace will be made aware that the policy exists, what it aims to achieve and the steps that will be taken to achieve those aims.
-This policy will also be promoted to alliance and delivery partners and to all key stakeholders (including young people and members who are engaged in Fight for Peace's activities and programmes) through appropriate mechanisms and formats and via Fight for Peace's website.
+This policy will also be promoted to alliance and delivery partners and to all key stakeholders (including those engaged in Fight for Peace's activities and programmes) through appropriate mechanisms and formats and via Fight for Peace's website.

-Our safeguarding policy is supported by our Champions Code (the Fight for Peace Code of Conduct) to ensure that all stakeholders understand the behaviours and attitudes expected of our workforce, members and participants which are aligned to Fight for Peace's values and mission.
-All staff will be introduced to Fight for Peace's safeguarding policies as part of their induction process and are required to formally sign up to complying with the policy and committing to adhering to the safeguarding procedures set out in it.
-It will be used, along with the Champions Code, in supervisions and appraisals as a tool to hold us all accountable to the high standards which are critical to providing the best support to young people.
+Our safeguarding policy is supported by our Champions Code (the Fight for Peace Code of Conduct) to ensure that all stakeholders understand the behaviours and attitudes expected of our workforce, members and participants, which are aligned to Fight for Peace's values and mission.
+All staff will be introduced to Fight for Peace's safeguarding policies as part of their induction process and are required to formally sign up to comply with the policy and commit to adhering to the safeguarding procedures set out in it.
+It will be used, along with the Champions Code, in supervisions and appraisals as a tool to hold us all accountable to the high standards which are critical to providing the best support for those facing adversity and who may be at risk of harm

-2. Policy statement
+2. Policy statement: